 Is the COVID-19 Vaccine Safe for Children?

-The FDA reported the Pfizer vaccine showed 100% efficacy and robust antibody responses in a trial of children between 12 and 15 years old.
+According to reported data, the vaccine showed great efficacy and robust antibody responses in trials of children.

 There have been no reported safety risks involving the vaccine in children.

-Children ages 12 to 15 experienced similar side effects to young adults (ages 16 to 25).
-Those include:
+Children experienced similar side effects to young adults (ages 16 to 25).
+Most common side effects in children include:

 - Muscle/joint pain.